-Twenty two years had passed since I was last at Skipper’s Smokehouse, so it was a long overdue treat to get back to my favorite outdoor jam spot in Tampa after more than two decades had slipped away.
+Twenty two years had passed since I was last at Skipper’s Smokehouse, so it was a long overdue treat to get back to the legendary outdoor jam spot in Tampa after more than two decades had slipped away.
 Skipper’s has a timeless and mellow quality with its sandy, open-air vibe.
-The funky Spanish moss hanging from the grand old live oaks that tower above the venue lends to the atmosphere.
+The Spanish moss hanging from the old live oaks that tower above the venue lends to the funky atmosphere.
 The last show I’d seen there was the New Riders of the Purple Sage sometime in 1996.
 When I heard that the John Kadlecik Band would be playing under the “Skipperdome” while I was visiting family in the area, I decided to drop back into the old roots music haunt.

 Kadlecik and company kicked things off with a spacey jam that blossomed into a version of “Any Road,” an uplifting and appropriate song following a two-day drive from Colorado.

 Other highlights from the first set included a run through the old JGB favorite (originally written and released by Little Milton in 1971) “That’s What Love Will Make You Do,” a compelling rendition of the Peter Rowan-penned, “Tin Roof Shack,” a soulful “Looks Like Rain,” and a sweet take on the gospel classic “My Sisters and Brothers.”

 The evening rose ever upwards with a soul-lifting “Unbroken Chain,” and a rocking take on the Who classic “Join Together” that segued into a crowd-frenzying “Terrapin Station,” before returning to “Join Together.”
 The band capped it all off with a festive “Sugar Magnolia” and a “Not Fade Away” encore.
 The audience danced, sang and grooved to the consistently inspired sound of the tight four-piece, which also featured Jay Lane on drums and Wavy Dave Burlingame on bass.
-It was a truly fine evening that demonstrated the power of live music performed by a great band in a relaxed setting.
+It was a magical evening that demonstrated the power of live music performed by a great band in a relaxed setting.

 (Jerry looks on from the wall of Skipper’s Smokehouse)